IAmNotDorian/insight-api/README.md

 # *insight API (Windows 8.1)*

-Fork of insight-api for use in windows 8.1
+Fork of insight-api for use in Windows 8.1

 ## *insight API*